 Gold overlaid punch dagger (katar)

-The triangular blade has a watered-steel centre with bright steel edges and slightly reinforced point.
+The triangular blade has a watered-steel centre with polished steel edges and slightly reinforced point.
 There are raised gold flower motifs at both sides of the forte.
 The hilt of iron has gilt in trellis pattern throughout; it is of an H shape with two slender, straight arms attached to the double baluster-shaped grip.
 In between the double grip are two gilded vine shapes that connects the two grips at the thinnest points.
 Rubies arranged in the shapes of three-, four-, five- and seven-petal flowers are set in the arms and the grip of the hilt.